FabrizioAdi/AddTravel-Ireland/README.md

 # Introduction - Add Travel Ireland
+Hello good people !
 [I am the link to the website] (https://fabrizioadi.github.io/AddTravel-Ireland/)

-This is a readme file for my GitHub repo.
-First website project for Code Institute.
-We learn HTML and CSS.
+ A website for people who would like to coming on hollidays to Ireland.
+Also for people who would like to know more about Green Island and its most beutiful places.
+This website promotes tourism, gives ideas and information with little bit general knowledge, basically encouraging sightseeing.

+ The website consists of a three pages: home page, gallery, contact.
+The home page presents general information about the Ireland its largest cities, castles, the coastline with amazing cliffs, which are undoubtedly one of the most amazing attractions.
+There are also links to other places worth seeing, referring to wikipedia for more information.
+The gallery page contains mainly photos from selected places.
+Contact page as the name suggests, it is supposed to enable contact.
+Collect opinions and ideas.
+The user and the people visiting the website can have the most say in this matter.
+This will help meet people expectations in the future and help change the website to make it better.
+At the end of each page you can find links to social media.
+The entire website design contains a lot beautiful quality photos, photos that were supposed to present to Ireland in a magical way.

+ I wanted to create a simple project with little text, I hope I did it.
+In my opinion people as myself don’t like busy looking websites, where is lots of text to read.
+I may be wrong but should the website look like a book to read? :) I like simplicity and beauty.

 From the beginning of my adventure with coding the first idea for a website was a travel site.
 Simple because I like traveling a lot and I stayed with that idea.
-I managed to see most of the presented places, so it was easier for me to search and add information.
+I managed to see most of the presented places, so it was easier for me to search and add information and photos.
-The website's logo was created from the first letters of my name, plus the word Travel.
+The website's logo idea was created from the first letters of my name, plus the word Travel.
+I can't yet create an appropriate drawing logo myself, so I used a google image.
+Although the most suitable logo would still be the palm logo.

 ### Table of Contents
 * [Introduction] (#introduction)